9 Best Small Business Ideas To Make Money From Home

 Marketing and Branding

 If you have a penchant for package and branding products or people, consider starting your own at-home marketing and digital branding firm.
-Paige Arnof-Fenn, founder & CEO of Mavens & Moguls suggests the overhead is simple, too.
+Paige Arnof-Fenn, founder and CEO of Mavens & Moguls suggests the overhead is simple, too.
 “Setting up any type of consulting or coaching business is possible because all you need is a website, logo, name, e-mail, business cards, online stationery for proposals and invoices, cell phone and a good idea to get going.”

 You can raise your profile through public speaking, writing articles, building your following on social media or contributing to existing blogs and newsletters, she said.